Kamehameha Schools: Community outreach

 Kamehameha offers several distance learning programs for high school students, adults, and educators to learn Hawaiian language and culture over the Internet.
 The program includes an archived series of instructional videos entitled Kulāiwi for learning the Hawaiian language; these are available for free online streaming.
 Kamehameha also operates Kamehameha Publishing, which prints and sells Hawaiian-language books, posters, and multimedia.

 As a part of its 2000-2015 Strategic Plan, generated by wide community input, Kamehameha Schools partners with more than 20 community-based organizations across the archipelago through its ʻAina Ulu program to deliver natural and cultural resource stewardship education programs and services to over 25,000 participants annually. ʻAina Ulu provides an asset-management strategy by integrating community, education, cultural, environmental and economic outcomes to manage resources and lands to enhance prudent and sustainable use, responsible stewardship and supportive community relationships.
 By engaging community volunteers and expertise, ʻAina Ulu partners manage, protect and restore native watershed, dryland and rain forests; riparian, coastal, and estuarine ecosystems, including Hawaiian fishponds; and Hawaiian food systems, including dry field systems, as well as wet field systems call loʻi.

 Kamehameha also offers several programs and services for high school graduates.
-Along with the Ke Aliʻi Pauahi Foundation, Kamehameha offers a variety of need- and merit-based scholarships for those pursuing undergraduate and postgraduate education.
+Along with the Ke Aliʻi Pauahi Foundation, Kamehameha offers a variety of need and merit-based scholarships for those pursuing undergraduate and postgraduate education.
 Its career counseling program provides advice and counseling for post-high school students and operates an internship program for various companies statewide.
 The First Nations' Futures Program, operated in conjunction with Stanford University and the University of Hawaiʻi at Mānoa, is a fellowship program designed to develop "a select team of emerging leaders... to become significant community contributors in natural, cultural and land stewardship."

 Song contest

 The Kamehameha Schools Song Contest is an annual choral competition in which groups of students of the Kapālama campus perform Hawaiian mele.
-The event held in Honolulu is broadcast live on TV and is also streamed live online.
+The event, hosted in Honolulu, is broadcast live on TV and is also live streamed online.
 According to the 2008 program, the goals of the contest are to develop leadership and foster cooperation and class spirit among the students as well as to increase student awareness of their cultural heritage by allowing them to use their singing voices to express themselves.

 The first contest (then called the Inter-class Sing Competition) was held in 1921.
 It was started to perpetuate the memory of George Alanson Andrus, a music teacher at the School.
-The event was originally held on campus, but moved to the Neal Blaisdell Center (formerly the Honolulu International Auditorium) in 1964 where it has been held ever since.
+The event was originally held on campus, but moved to the Neal S. Blaisdell Center (formerly the Honolulu International Auditorium) in 1964 where it has been held ever since.
 The 2008 contest was featured in the PBS documentary One Voice.